steadglobal/angular2-jwt-boilerplate/README.md

 2. Command window 2: `npm run server`: run Express backend server (with autoreload)
 3. Command window 3: `npm run client`: run Angular frontend (with autobuild and autoreload)
 4. Browser will automatically open to: [localhost:4200](http://localhost:4200)
-5. Run `npm run all` , it will execute both angular front end & express backend, **you can skip step 2 & 3 by this command.**
+5. Run `npm start` , it will execute both angular front end & express backend, **you can skip step 2 & 3 by this command.**

 ## Build